wlgrana/customs-chatbot/docs/build_guide.md

 #### CROSS Ruling Integration (for HTS Classification Questions)

-To enhance responses for HTS classification queries, the backend now includes a step to scrape relevant U.S. Customs CROSS rulings:
+To enhance responses for HTS classification queries, the backend now includes a step to query the official U.S. Customs CROSS JSON API:

 1.  **Question Detection:** When a message is received by `customs_router` in `src/backend/src/router/customs_router.py`, the `is_classification_question()` function checks if it contains keywords related to HTS classification (e.g., "hts", "classify", "tariff code").
 2.  **Search Term Extraction:** If detected as a classification question, the `extract_search_term()` function attempts to identify the specific item mentioned (e.g., "led lamp").
-3.  **Web Scraping:** If a search term is found, the `customs_router` calls the `get_cross_rulings()` function located in the new `src/backend/src/scraper.py` module.
+3.  **API Query:** If a search term is found, the `customs_router` calls the `search_cross_rulings()` function located in `src/backend/src/scraper.py`.
-4.  **`scraper.py`:** This module contains the `get_cross_rulings(search_term, max_rulings)` function.
-It constructs a search URL for the official CBP CROSS database, sends an HTTP GET request, and parses the resulting HTML using `requests` and `BeautifulSoup` to extract ruling numbers, dates, URLs, and text snippets for the top matching rulings (defaulting to 3).
+4.  **`scraper.py`:** This module contains the `search_cross_rulings(term, page_size)` function.
+It constructs a query URL for the official CBP CROSS JSON API (`https://rulings.cbp.gov/api/search`), sends an HTTP GET request using `requests`, and parses the resulting JSON data to extract ruling numbers, dates, subjects, tariff codes, and other relevant details for the matching rulings (defaulting to a page size of 10).
-5.  **Context Formatting:** Back in `customs_router.py`, the `format_cross_rulings()` function takes the list of dictionaries returned by the scraper and formats it into a clean text block.
+5.  **Context Formatting:** Back in `customs_router.py`, the `format_cross_rulings_for_context()` function takes the list of dictionaries returned by the scraper and formats it into a clean text block.
 6.  **Payload Enhancement:** This formatted text block containing CROSS ruling summaries is added to the `contexts` field of the JSON payload sent to the Azure Prompt Flow endpoint.
 7.  **Azure Prompt Flow Call:** The request is then sent to Azure Prompt Flow as usual, but now with the added context from the CROSS rulings.
 8.  **Response Handling:** The response from Azure Prompt Flow is processed and returned to the frontend.